Did You Know Sitelinks Can Help You Create Better Ads?

 New to sitelinks?
 Google’s New Sitelink Ad Extensions

-Your sitelinks can feature 25 characters, but research suggests the shorter sitelinks are proving to be more effective, so shoot for between 18-20 for desktops and 12-15 characters for mobile.
+Your sitelinks can feature 25 characters, but research suggests the shorter ones are proving to be more effective, so shoot for between 18-20 for desktops and 12-15 characters for mobile.

 Your sitelinks can be responsive as well, in a way.
 In other words, don’t just create one set of sitelinks that will serve for all devices.
 You want to tailor your mobile sitelinks to the mobile user, meaning you have to understand how the mobile user differs from a desktop user.

 Sure, this means shorter characters to fit within a smaller screen, but that’s not the only way you can mobilize your ads.
 You have to get inside the mind of a mobile user.
 Why might they be on the web right now?
-What types of phrases and key words can you use to grab their attention and help them funnel through the buy cycle?
+What types of phrases and keywords can you use to grab their attention and help them funnel through the buying cycle?